 God Has Done Greater and Newer Work Among the Gentiles in the Last Days

 Previous: c.
-Why those who only desire to see signs and wonders will be cast out
+Why those who only desire to see signs and wonders will be eliminated

 Next: b.
 The religious world believes that all scripture is inspired by God and that it is all His words; this view is false